 I have an obvious inherent bias towards Italian food.
 Due to my very traditional father, it was the only cuisine I experienced until I was about 18 years old.
 This wasn’t exactly a hardship, with things like fresh pasta, homemade salami (I still can’t eat shop bought), roast quail, osso buco, braised artichokes, knockout tiramisu and the like being regular features on Mamma Rosa’s menu.
 But I’ve decided that Australia over the last 30 years, also has developed this bias.
 I recently have been sending these write ups to a friend in London who left Australia some years back and other than Tetsuyas, the names he recognised, or asked if they were still around and got a positive, were the Italian ones – Australia’s love of Italian food has led to some impressive longevity in the restaurant stakes.
-In the inner city, Buon Ricordo, Lucio’s, Beppi’s, Bambini Trust, Buzo, Otto, for instance, have all clocked up serious mileage, some of them two decades (do restaurants starting with B have higher survival rates?).
+In the inner city, Buon Ricordo, Lucio’s, Beppi’s, Bambini Trust, Buzo, Otto, A tavola, for instance, have all clocked up serious mileage, some of them two decades (do restaurants starting with B have higher survival rates?).
 And then you’ve got all the suburban staples like La Perla, Il Piave, Grappa, Il Perugino, La Rustica, Il Vicolo, some of which have been open since my parents migrated here.

 These are the pasta dishes to look out for, in no particular order

 The slow cooked 24 hour ragu Bolognese at Sopra

 The vincisgrassi at Buzo (worthy of a scene from When Harry Met Sally)